 - Exemption of import duty on machinery approved by the Board. - Exemption of corporate income tax on from such promoted operations, totaling not exceeding 100% of the investments (258 million Baht).
 Excluding cost of land and working capital for a period of three years from the start of revenue of the promotion. - Exemption from dividends from promoted businesses which are exempted from corporate income tax for the purpose of income tax exemption for the period during which the promoted person is exempt from corporate income tax. - Exemption of import duty on raw and essential materials imported from abroad for use in the production for export for a period of one year from the date of first import.

-In this regard, the company will informed of commenced operation within August 2023 as it has been extended the notification period.
+In this regard, the company has informed of commenced operation on February 6, 2024 according to the extended period for opening already.

 Product development to increase market opportunities